marmelab/react-admin/docs/Admin.md

 );
 ```

-The [Authentication documentation](./Authentication.md) explains how to implement these functions in detail.
+The [Auth Provider documentation](./Authentication.md) explains how to implement these functions in detail.

 ## `i18nProvider`